voxlz/KanjiKen-Expo/README.md

 # KanjiKen

 The kanji app to end all other kanji apps.
-Hopefully.

 ## Installation